ArnaudPinceloup/labs-apolloserver/README.md

 # labs-apolloserver
-Apollo server creation test for pet management.
+A NodeJS Apollo server creation test for pet management.